 Material changes – Insurers are required to provide adequate disclosure of the reasons for material year-to-year changes in line items, or discussion and quantification of the contribution of two or more factors to such material changes.
 An analysis of changes in line items is required:

-where material
+Where material

-where the changes diverge from modifications in related line items of the Annual Financial Statement
+Where the changes diverge from modifications in related line items of the Annual Financial Statement

-where identification and quantification of the extent of contribution of each of two or more factors is necessary to an understanding of a material change
+Where identification and quantification of the extent of contribution of each of two or more factors is necessary to an understanding of a material change

-where there are material increases or decreases in net premium.
+Where there are material increases or decreases in net premium

 Liquidity, asset/liability matching and capital resources – Insurers are required to discuss both short-term and long-term liquidity and capital resources.
 Short-term liquidity shall include a discussion of the nature and extent of restrictions on the ability of subsidiaries to transfer funds to the reporting entity in the form of cash dividends, loans, or advances, and the impact, if any, such restrictions may have on the ability of the reporting entity to meet its cash obligations.
 The discussion of long-term liquidity and long-term capital resources must address material expenditures, significant balloon payments or other payments due on long-term obligations, and other demands or commitments, including any off-balance sheet items, to be incurred beyond the next 12 months, as well as the proposed sources of funding required to satisfy such obligations.
 Also, identify and separately describe internal and external sources of liquidity, and briefly discuss any material unused sources of liquid assets.
-Insurers should describe any known material trends, favorable or unfavorable, in its capital resources, and indicate any expected material changes in the mix and relative cost of such resources.
+Insurers should describe any known material trends, favorable or unfavorable, in their capital resources, and indicate any expected material changes in the mix and relative cost of such resources.

 Loss reserves – The MD&A should include a discussion of those items that affect the insurer’s volatility of loss reserves, including a description of those risks that contribute to the volatility.